-The funds look for disclosure of tenure, skills, and experience at the director level (sometimes referred to as a "skills matrix").
+The funds expect disclosure of tenure, skills, and experience at the director level (sometimes referred to as a "skills matrix").
 To this end, a fund may support requests for disclosure of the company's approach to board composition, inclusive of board diversity.
-The funds may also support the company's adoption of targets or goals related to board diversity.
-The funds will not prescribe what such targets should be, unless otherwise specified by applicable laws, regulatory requirements, or listing standards.

-To evaluate board composition in relation to this policy, factors for the funds to consider include applicable market regulations and practices, along with additional company-specific context.
+To evaluate board composition in relation to this policy, factors for the funds to consider include applicable market regulations and expectations, along with additional company-specific context.

 - Boards should reflect diversity of attributes including tenure, skills, and experience. - A board should also, at a minimum, represent diversity of personal characteristics, inclusive of at least diversity in gender, race, and ethnicity on the board. - Boards should take action to reflect a board composition that is appropriately representative, relative to their markets and to the needs of their long-term strategies. - Disclosure of directors' personal characteristics (such as race and ethnicity) should occur on a selfidentified basis and may occur on an aggregate level or individual director level.
-The funds look for disclosure of skills and experience at the director level. - Companies should provide disclosure regarding their process for evaluating the composition and effectiveness of their board on a regular basis, the identification of gaps and opportunities to be addressed through board refreshment and evolution, and a robust nomination (and renomination) process to ensure the right mix of skills, experience, perspective, and personal characteristics into the future.
+Disclosure of skills and experience at the director level is expected. - Companies should provide disclosure regarding their process for evaluating the composition and effectiveness of their board on a regular basis, the identification of gaps and opportunities to be addressed through board refreshment and evolution, and a robust nomination (and re-nomination) process to ensure the right mix of skills, experience, perspective, and personal characteristics into the future.